 Welcome to the Winter Orienteering Series

 The Winter Orienteering Series was established in the winter of 1992-93 to provide a focus for the winter orienteering season, and to provide participation for adults and families along with Washington Interscholastic Orienteering League (WIOL) participants.
-Winter O' Series meets are held in conjunction with WIOL meets on Saturday mornings from November to February.
+Winter O' Series meets are held in conjunction with WIOL meets.

 The Winter Orienteering Series consists of seven regular season meets, plus one championship event at the end.
 Each event offers courses ranging from beginner to advanced, so as you improve your skills throughout the season, you can continually challenge yourself with more difficult courses.

 While the Winter O' Series consists of eight events, each meet is a stand-alone event.
 You don't need to pre-register and you don't have to commit yourself to attending every event of the season.
-Just show up when you want and participate!
-(Yes, even for the Championship.
+Just show up when you want and participate, even for the Championship.
 However, preregistering does help the meet run better, so we reward that planning on your part with a discount at each meet registered online (http://register.cascadeoc.org) and a free meet if you preregister for the whole season.